LiamMercier/loadshear/docs/syntax.md

 ```
 ...
-    SEND 0:100 p1 COPIES 1 COUNTER 0:8 "little":55
+    SEND 0:100 username COPIES 1 COUNTER 0:8 "little":1
 ...
 ```

-Modify p1 to have a counter of length 8 starting at index 0 with 55 global increment in little endian format.
+Modify username to have a counter of length 8 starting at index 0 with global increment of 1 in little endian format.

 [back](#fields-1)